Cycling and e-biking routes: in the Aosta Valley you'll be spoilt for choice

 On two wheels in Val Ferret, in search of a photo of Mont Blanc

-The most beautiful route, which is suitable for everyone due to its gentle gradients, runs along the Dora Baltea.
+The most beautiful route, which is suitable for everyone due to its gentle gradients, runs along the Ferret Dora.
 It starts from Planpincieux, passes through Lavachey and then heads towards Arnouva along the valley floor.
 The final destination is the Elena mountain hut, a real must in Val Ferret.
-The route is partly asphalted and partly off-road: from several points you can take photos of Mont Blanc.
+The route is partly asphalted and partly off-road: from several points you can take photos of the Mont Blanc mountain range.

 The Aosta Valley by bicycle is more than a mere destination, it is an enchanting place set to charm you.